Are you looking for a convenient, budget-savvy alternative to using a full-size oven?

 However, control panels that offer a few preset features are handy for one-touch operation, and audible alerts that sound when your food is ready are a nice feature as well.
 Most models today will also come with an automatic shutoff that turns off the heating elements after 30-60 minutes.

 A digital control panel provides a flat surface that won’t collect as much grime and debris as control knobs, making models with this feature easier to clean.

 Some of the more expensive models will also have auto-eject racks that partially pop out when the door is opened, making it easier to remove food.

 Another useful feature is an interior light.
-It lets you monitor food as it cooks, which is very handy for delicate tasks that you don’t want to overcook – like broiling a steak or melting cheese.
+It lets you monitor food as it cooks, which is very handy for delicate tasks that you don’t want to overdo – like broiling a steak or melting cheese.

 An unseen item, insulation is important, particularly for mounted units.
 Many lower priced models will be skimpy with the insulation, which can result in the exterior getting very hot when in use.
 This can be dangerous, leading to accidental burns.

 If you choose one of the basic models, always ensure that there’s plenty of space around the exterior for proper ventilation, and keep the top free of papers, plastic, or any flammable materials.